mgukowsky/chat_app/README.md

 ## Build Locally

-Download the zip file, and check that you have Node.js and npm installed.
+Download the zip file, extract the contents, and check that you have Node.js and npm installed.

-Run the following two commands to install dependencies and start the server:
+To install dependencies and start the server, run the following two commands in the directory where you extracted the files:

 	npm install
 	node server.js